-- Effectively use language, written and oral, and non-verbal communication in performances, critiques, and technical collaboration to facilitate theatre productions and group projects. - 2.
-Apply research to the creative and professional process. - Demonstrate understanding and application of skills related to theater arts in the following areas: performance, scenography, theatre production, and theatre studies - Demonstrate the ability to work as an ensemble member of a theatre company by meeting professional expectations, following safe production practices, and being respectful of the opinions, feelings, and values of others. - 5.
-Analyze global issues, moral dilemmas, cultural competencies, and social systems as encountered through work in Theatre Arts. - Analyze scripts and other production materials while addressing and evaluating problems and issues in making creative choices.
+- 4. Demonstrate the ability to work as an ensemble member of a theatre company by meeting professional expectations, following safe production practices, and being respectful of the opinions, feelings, and values of others. - Analyze global issues, moral dilemmas, cultural competencies, and social systems as encountered through work in Theatre Arts. - Analyze scripts and other production materials while addressing and evaluating problems and issues in making creative choices.

-REQUIRED COURSES UNITS
+KEGOIKEL COOKSES 13

 THART 10 Introduction to Theatre 3

 THART 11A Introduction to Acting 3

 THART 29 College Theatre 3

-THART 12A Advanced Studies in Acting 3
+Advanced Studies in Acting

 Complete 6 units from the following:

 ENGL 2 Literary Fieldtrip 1-3

 MCOMM 2 Introduction to Electronic Media 3

 MCOMM 4 Beginning TV Studio Production 3

 SPECH 1 Public Speaking 3

-SPECH 4R Speech Arts Workshop 3

 THART 11B Introduction to Acting II 3

 THART 12B Intermediate Studies in Acting II 3

-THART 29R College Theatre 1-3
+College Theatre

 THART 34 Introduction to Film 3

 THART 45A Stagecraft 1 3

-THART 45B Production and Technical Theatre I 3
+Production and Technical Theatre I

-TOTAL UN NITS REQUIRED FOR DEGREE MAJOR 18

 Students earning an AA/AS degree must complete a minimum of 18 units of General Education requirements, the multicultural graduation requirement, and the health requirement, in addition to the program units listed here.
-Students must complete a total requirement, in addition to the program units listed here.
 Students must complete a total of 60 degree applicable units to earn an AA or AS.
-Please see your counselor for additional information.
+Please see your counselor for additional